Judith Barzilay

-Judith Morgenstern Barzilay (born January 3, 1944 in Russell, Kansas) is a Senior United States Judge of the United States Court of International Trade.
+Judith Morgenstern Barzilay (born January 3, 1944) is a Senior United States Judge of the United States Court of International Trade.

 Biography

 Education

 Barzilay received a Bachelor of Arts degree in 1965 from Wichita State University.
 She received a Master of Library Science degree in 1971 from Rutgers University School of Library and Information Science.
 She received a Juris Doctor in 1981 from Rutgers University School of Law–Newark.

 Career

-Barzilay worked as a high school teacher from 1965 to 1967 and again from 1968 to 1969 in Wichita, Kansas, Lawrenceville, New Jersey and Hamilton Township, Mercer County, New Jersey.
-She worked as a librarian from 1971 to 1978 in Selden, New York, Woodbridge, New Jersey, Somerville, New Jersey and East Brunswick, New Jersey.
+Barzilay worked as a high school teacher from 1965 to 1967 and again from 1968 to 1969 in Wichita, Kansas, Lawrenceville, New Jersey, and Hamilton Township, Mercer County, New Jersey.
+She worked as a librarian from 1971 to 1978 in Selden, New York, Woodbridge, New Jersey, Somerville, New Jersey, and East Brunswick, New Jersey.
 She served as a law clerk to Judge Robert Tarleton of the New Jersey Superior Court from 1981 to 1982.
-She worked in private practice in Wayne, New Jersey from 1982 to 1983.
+She worked in private practice in Wayne, New Jersey, from 1982 to 1983.
 She worked as a trial attorney in the International Trade Field Office of the United States Department of Justice in New York City from 1983 to 1986.
 She worked in private practice in New York City from 1986 to 1988.
 She served at Sony Electronics Inc. as a senior attorney from 1988 to 1989, Vice President of Import-Export Operations from 1989 to 1995 and Vice President of Government Affairs from 1996 to 1998.
 She was a member of the Treasury Advisory Committee on Commercial Operations of the United States Customs Service from 1995 to 1998.